topnodrog/JunctionGenerator/iterations/v5-parallel-specialized-agents/README.md

 To use the new refinement feature in V5:

-1. Start a conversation with Archon and describe the agent you want to create
+1. Start a conversation with JunctionGenerator and describe the agent you want to create
-2. After Archon generates the initial agent, type "refine" or a similar phrase
+2. After JunctionGenerator generates the initial agent, type "refine" or a similar phrase
-3. Archon will activate the specialized refiner agents in parallel
+3. JunctionGenerator will activate the specialized refiner agents in parallel
-4. Once refinement is complete, Archon will present the improved agent
+4. Once refinement is complete, JunctionGenerator will present the improved agent
 5. You can continue to provide feedback or request additional refinements
-6. When satisfied, ask Archon to finalize the agent
+6. When satisfied, ask JunctionGenerator to finalize the agent

 ## Core Files

 ### Refiner Agents
-- `archon/refiner_agents/`: Directory containing specialized refiner agents
+- `JunctionGenerator/refiner_agents/`: Directory containing specialized refiner agents
   - `prompt_refiner_agent.py`: Agent specialized in optimizing system prompts
   - `tools_refiner_agent.py`: Agent focused on implementing and improving tools
   - `agent_refiner_agent.py`: Agent for optimizing agent configuration and dependencies

 ### Workflow Orchestration
-- `archon/archon_graph.py`: Enhanced LangGraph workflow with refinement paths
+- `JunctionGenerator/JunctionGenerator_graph.py`: Enhanced LangGraph workflow with refinement paths
-- `archon/pydantic_ai_coder.py`: Main coding agent with RAG capabilities
+- `JunctionGenerator/pydantic_ai_coder.py`: Main coding agent with RAG capabilities

 ## Contributing